andychu/epsilon/NOTES.md

 - Make a command line interface that's compatible with rsc-regexp
 - Do the performance test for a?a?a?aaaa
   - compilation is very slow!
+- Prune unused code and Refactor into functional style

 ## Understanding